-AIA business partners are expected not to create incentives for AIA employees or others who do business with AIA to violate this Code's standards.
+AIA business partners are expected to not create incentives for AIA employees or others who do business with AIA to violate this Code's standards.

-Supplier Selection
+Supplier selection

 Suppliers and vendors are selected on the basis of performance and merit in accordance with a fair and transparent process.
+We must adhere to AIA's sourcing policies.